-How do I know which style / level to choose?
+How do I know which class style / level to choose?

-Try Harborne’s Welcome Intro Offer of £30 for 30 days of unlimited classes, or the Launch Offer of £15 for 15 days at Kings Heath.
-A super-cheap way to try out different styles and find the best class for you.
+Try the Welcome Intro Offer of £30 for 30 days of unlimited classes, a super-cheap way to try out different styles and find the best class for you.
 Or buy a single class priced between £9 and £11.50 depending on day, location and type or length of class.

 Do I need a mat?

 Barefoot has communal mats – and when you become hooked, we sell them too.
 If you’re using a studio mat please show it (and the next person) some love and wipe down after hot classes.
-Anti-bacterial wipes provided.
+Bio-degradable, anti-bacterial wipes provided.

 Do I need a towel?

-I can’t even touch my toes, should I be even thinking about yoga or Pilates?
+I can’t even touch my toes, should I be even thinking about this?